Guitar strings are the most important component of any instrument. Without them, you would not have the sound that makes music.

 For typical styles of play, meaning for 6-string regular tunings (EADGBE), it’s as simple as choosing what fits you best among those three gauges.

 Factors to consider are how hard you play, what kind of feel you like, and your finger size.

 If you feel more comfortable with thicker strings, go with those.
 And likewise, if you’re at home with nines, go with those.
 But in general, tens are the most common.

 Once you have your new set, it’s time to put them on.
 You can do it yourself or bring it to your local guitar shop.

 Replacing your own strings is easier than you may think, even for beginning guitarists.
-Check out our helpful guide to changing your guitar strings made easy for step-by-step directions.
+Find out how to restring your guitar for step-by-step directions.